ivan-kleshnin/kecasn/README.md

 ### Case to Words

-`fromXxx` function expects a cased string and produces words.
+Each `fromXyz` function expects a cased string and produces words.

 #### `fromCamelCase : (s : string) => string`